 The social aspects are my favorite.
 We have programming like lean-in circles, which are small groups that allow you to meet other people that you may not have met.
 Carolina Women in Business has been an opportunity for me to meet people outside of my own career interests and learn from them.

-In the fall, Carolina Women in Business is hosting its 17th annual conference.
+In the fall, Carolina Women in Business is hosted its 17th annual conference.
 Why does the group host it each year?

 The main objective is to connect women.
 It has been a great opportunity, especially when it’s been in person, for prospective students to connect with each other.
 It is also an opportunity for our current students to meet with our sponsors as well.
 This event has upwards of 400 folks in attendance, which is what we’re trying to get back to this year after COVID.
 Last year was more hybrid, and this year, we’ll be back in person.
 The bulk of our attendees are typically prospective students, current MBA students, and then our sponsors and some alumni.